 The University of Ottawa has developed an interactive decision-making guide for evaluating the possibilities.

-Consider working with a nurse care manager to help you and your loved one sort through all the issues.
+Consider working with an Aging Life Care Professional to help you and your loved one sort through all the issues.
 These care professionals understand the psychological and medical realities of each family situation.
 They also know about locally available resources.
 An objective professional, skilled in family meetings, can ease the tensions associated with a treatment decision.
-Nurse care managers know how to identify and clarify the issues, allow each person to be heard, and make a difficult conversation much less painful.
+Aging Life Care Professionals know how to identify and clarify the issues, allow each person to be heard, and make a difficult conversation much less painful.

 Return to top